OpenRTX/openrtx.github.io/rtxlink.md

 ### XMODEM

-File transfers are performed throught the XMODEM protocol with 16-bit CRC and 1KB blocks.
+File transfers are performed through the XMODEM protocol with 16-bit CRC and 1KB blocks.